The Government announced on 26 May 2021 that cruise lines may resume, for Hong Kong residents (Note 1

 - have received the first dose of COVID-19 vaccine should they be joining itineraries embarking between 1 September and mid-October 2021 (exact date to be announced by the Government); and

-- be fully vaccinated should they be joining itineraries embarking from mid-October 2021(exact date to be announced by the Government) onwards.
+- be fully vaccinated (also see c.(ii) below) should they be joining itineraries embarking from mid-October 2021(exact date to be announced by the Government) onwards.

-- "Fully vaccinated" means the suggested dosage has been administered in accordance with the relevant guidelines of a COVID-19 vaccination course at least 14 days ago.
-For persons who have recovered from previous COVID-19 infection, they will be required to receive one dose of a COVID-19 vaccine in order to be considered as "fully vaccinated".
+- "Fully vaccinated" means the suggested dosage has been administered in accordance with the relevant guidelines of a COVID-19 vaccination course at least 14 days ago -

 The 14th day after a person has completed a COVID-19 vaccination course is counted by taking the next day after the person received all of the recommended dose(s) of COVID-19 vaccine as the 1st day.